Welcome to the Vocation page of the Catholic Diocese of Maitland-Newcastle.

 - Those living the ordained life, through priesthood or the permanent diaconate, are men who are called to the service of God and the Church through serving their parish and diocesan community.

 Jesus said, "I have come that you may have life, and have it to the full" (Jn 10:10).
 You may feel that, through the gift of a vocation, you can live your life to the full, in Christ.
-To help with the discernment of a vocation, or to simply know more about the vocation choices, contact the Vocation Director.
+To help with the discernment of a vocation, or to simply know more about the vocation choices, contact the Bishop's Office.